-To reduce the frequency and severity of our patients’ cravings, nicotine addiction, anxiety and depression, mental discomfort and stress, patients may participate in weekly individual sessions that target and treat damage to the brain from substance abuse.
+To reduce the frequency and severity of our patients’ cravings, nicotine addiction, anxiety and depression, mental discomfort and stress, patients undergoing treatment at Recovery Keys’ Jacksonville and/or St. Augustine offices may participate in weekly individual sessions that target and treat damage to the brain from substance abuse.
 Neurocognitive retraining offers patients drug-free, natural and non-pharmacologic tools to manage stress and anxiety.
 Neurocognitive retraining techniques include:

 - Self-hypnosis, a strategy for tapping in to deep stores of willpower in the unconscious mind.